Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 We offer account management free of charge and don’t require any retainer fees, contracts or volume minimums.
 We are also unique in that we customize to clients’ processes instead of making them conform to us.
 We have a stringent qualifying process for bringing new writers on board to help ensure quality and consistency.

-It’s clear that there is a lot of money to be saved when outsourcing your content.
+It’s clear that there is a lot of money to be saved when outsourcing your content to high quality content writers.
 Finding the right provider that can become a partner is imperative to making that work.
 Here at BKA Content, we are convinced we can help take your content campaigns to the next level.

-Contact us today to see how we can help reduce your costs and enhance your productivity and results!
+Contact us today to see how we can help reduce your costs and enhance your content writing productivity and results!

 How much can BKA save you?